 Lower the Body Temperature

 In hot weather or environments, remove the patient’s excess articles of clothing or loosen clothing to promote heat loss.
-To further bring the body temperature down, place ice packs around the neck, armpits or groin area.
+Place ice packs around the neck, armpits, or groin area to further bring the body temperature down.

 Monitor Vital Signs

 Dehydration increases the risk of getting a urinary tract infection.
-Keeping the body hydrated every day is the best way to prevent not only UTIs but also other diseases.
-First aiders at the workplace or in the community are able to provide first aid in severe cases.
+Keeping a hydrated body daily is the best way to prevent UTIs and other diseases.
+First aiders at the workplace or in the community can provide information and first aid services in severe cases.

 Where to Get First Aid Certified in Adelaide

 Accredited and compliant first aid courses are offered at CPR First Aid Adelaide CBD, a leading and nationally recognised training provider across Australia.
-If you have any queries about our high-quality and dynamic courses, let us know and we’ll be happy to respond and assist you.
+If you have any queries about our high-quality and dynamic CPR training at Level 1/174 Gilles St, Adelaide 5000, let us know, and we’ll be happy to respond and assist you.